KarolynW/QTodo-GPTChain/qtodo-gptchain/README.md

 - Expired tasks can be timestamped with OpenTimestamps.
 The app hashes the task locally and sends only the hash to a small FastAPI helper for proof creation, verification and upgrades.
+- Should that fail to satisfy your craving for futility, an optional button flings the hash at a Base Sepolia contract which promptly forgets it in an event log.

 ## Development